Arma Reforger Marine Milsim / Recruiting Station

 Step 05Archive

-After-action notes, awards, citations, promotions, record updates, and unit history additions preserve the campaign.
+After-action notes, awards, citations, promotions, and record updates turn effort into unit history.

 The 3/5 Darkhorse infantry side draws its identity from the service legacy of 3rd Battalion, 5th Marines: a Marine infantry battalion first organized with 5th Marines in 1917 as the United States prepared for World War I. That history runs through France, the Pacific, Korea, Vietnam, the Middle East, Iraq, and Afghanistan.
 The name carries the weight of Marines who fought at places like Belleau Wood, Guadalcanal, Peleliu, Okinawa, the Pusan Perimeter, Inchon, Seoul, Chosin Reservoir, Fallujah, and Helmand.

-The 3/5 section uses Marine heritage as the inspiration point for a serious Arma Reforger milsim: infantry first, leadership matters, orders are clear, and every member is expected to bring effort to the fight.
+The 3/5 section turns that heritage into a clear expectation: infantry first, leadership matters, orders are clear, and every member brings effort to the fight.

 1917 Origin